arackaf/simple-react-bootstrap/readme.md

 # Background

-This is not a drop-in replacement for react-bootstrap.
+This is not a drop-in replacement for react-bootstrap's modal.
 The APIs are very similar, but react-bootstrap is far more robust (and large).

 This component actually renders the modal in place, and adds the relevant css classes, and backdrops as needed to simulate normal Bootstrap behavior.
-The result is a much smaller utility, but at the
+The result is a much smaller utility, but at the expense of some edge cases not working properly.
+Namely, if you unmount a modal that's currently visible, it'll just vanish, without the normal animation happening.

 # Usage